 Studded winter tires are specialty wheels designed for motorists who have to contend with extreme winter weather conditions on a prolonged and regular basis.
 These tires have built-in metal teeth that bite into ice.
 They're loud, and they can damage pavement.
-Still, studded tires outperform studless versions at a crucial task -- braking on slippery ice -- in every single Scandinavian and North American test.
+Still, studded tires outperform studless versions at a crucial task -- braking on slippery ice.

-Tests confirm that the Nokian Hakkapeliitta 7 (Est. $130) is the best studded tire you can buy in North America.
-This perennial favorite's Swedish version, the Hakkapeliitta 8 (which has lower rolling resistance to comply with a new Swedish tire law) aces four separate Arctic tire tests, earning top honors at the Swedish auto magazines Aftonbladet, Auto Motor & Sport, Motorföraren and Vi Bilägare.
+Tests point to the Nokian Hakkapeliitta 7 (Est. $100 and up) as the best studded tire you can buy in North America.
 At ConsumerReports.org, the Nokian Hakkapeliitta 7 "proved to have excellent snow traction and the shortest stops on ice of any winter tire -- even slightly better than the impressive studless Michelin X-Ice Xi3."

 Most U.S. states and Canadian provinces permit studded tires during the winter months, but some (such as Illinois and Wisconsin) restrict their use to emergency personnel and Postal Service workers.
 To find out whether studded tires are legal in your state, check with your state road authority.
 The American Automobile Association provides a list of laws in each state.
 The AAA also maintains a similar list for the Canadian provinces.